jwcalder/GraphLearning/README.md

 to perform spectral clustering and INCRES clustering method on MNIST.
 The package will detect whether to perform clustering or semi-supervised learning based on the choice of algorithm.

+The commands shown above are rather high level, and can be split into several important subroutines when needed.
+The code below shows how to generate a weight matrix on the MNIST dataset, choose training data randomly, run Laplace and Poisson learning, and compute accuracy scores.

 ```
 import graphlearning as gl